 - Inclusion in The Best Lawyers in America© in the fields of commercial litigation and appellate practice every year since 2009.

 - Designation as a Lifetime Fellow of the American Bar Foundation.

 - Inclusion in Super Lawyers® for business litigation or appellate law every year since 2006.
-Susan has also been named to the “Oregon Top 50” by Oregon Super Lawyers every year since 2015.
+Susan has also been named to the “Oregon Top 50” by Oregon Super Lawyers for the years 2015-2017.